Taxxx/javaee-6-demos/jsf-basics/README.md

 We will use the action method `login()` in the `h:commandLink` element to navigate back to our login page.

-6. run and visit /login.jsf
-7. what else?

 # Run

 Run the maven command `mvn jetty:run` or just `mvn` to start the server.
 Then,